 Trademark case

-Promoting growth in the Blue Denmark
+Promoting growth in Blue Denmark

 Ports as growth centers